 - use pre-made drivers or write simple scripts for your automation hardware and keep them organized, queued and safely executed with Universal Controller

-- easily collect data from the hardware using MQTT or SNMP traps with the built-in SNMP trap handler server
+- easily collect data from the hardware using MQTT or Connecting equipment with drivers with the built-in SNMP trap handler server

 - collect data from your microcontrollers with a simple UDP API